TPapiernik/Module_14_Challenge/README.md

 with latitude and longitude locations which do not correspond to any of the other latitude and longitude locations of the other 807 stations present in the corpus at the time of analysis.

-`start station latitude`, `start station longitude`, `end station latitude`, `end station longitude`: There are no NULL values, and as expected (or, hoped), all stations are present within the geographic bounds of the New York City Greater Metropolitan Area.
+`start station latitude`, `start station longitude`, `end station latitude`, `end station longitude`: There are no NULL values, and as expected (or, hoped), all stations are present within the geographic bounds of the New York City Greater Metropolitan Area and nearby surrounding areas.
 It should be noted that during the time under consideration, there are end stations in New Jersey which are not being used as start stations, at least in this dataset.
 This could be rectified by comparing stations against the Jersey City dataset also hosted on the New York City
 City Bike Bikeshare website, to see if there are corresponding trips being taken from New Jersey into New York.
 This should be monitored and crosschecked to ensure that over time, all of
 New York City's Bicycles don't migrate to New Jersey without sufficient numbers of bicycles being brought back to take their place.